danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-20-using-the-isEnabled-environment-value-in-iOS-14.md

 }
 ```

-The content view provides the `isEnabled` state to the content view builder function.
-You can then use it as is or pass it on to any functions that are used to determine the button apperance.
+The content view provides the `isEnabled` state to the content view builder.
+You can use it as is or pass it on to any functions that are used to determine the button apperance.

 ## Conclusion

-Although the workaround to this problem is easy to implement, it's unfortunate that Apple often misses things like this in SwiftUI.
+It's unfortunate that Apple often misses things like this in SwiftUI.
 Every flaw like this help undermine the trust we developers must have in the technology, to feel confident enough to switch over from UIKit and AppKit.

-Furthermore, it's also frustrating that we as developers have to discover these problems by pure chance, and that Apple don't communicate these flaws.
-This has surely not helped the adoption of SwiftUI, where developers constantly argue whether or not the technology is production ready.
+Furthermore, it's frustrating that we as developers have to discover these problems and that Apple don't communicate these flaws.
+This has not helped the adoption of SwiftUI, where developers constantly argue whether or not the technology is production ready.

 But that's a discussion for another post :)